Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 After calling the `setApplication()` method in the `onCreate()` method, register the extension.

-Here is code sample which calls these set up methods:
+Here is a code sample that calls these set up methods:

 ```java
 public class MobiletApp extends Application {